 Ready for the perfect zingy sauce to add life to seafood recipes?
 Try this pesto salmon!
 Bright green pesto goes hand in hand with tender baked fish to make a stunning dinner.
 Because really: what isn’t better with a little pesto on top?
 It’s mid-summer here and we’re making all the pesto with our overactive basil plant.
 The savory, garlicky sauce makes the flaky fish pop: you’ll already be taking your second bite before finishing the first.
 It’s easy enough for a weeknight, but impressive enough to serve to guests.

-First up in our best seafood recipes: easy stovetop shrimp!
+First up in our best seafood recipes: garlic butter shrimp!
 These shrimp come out impossibly juicy with the best garlic flavor.
 The sauce it just the right amount of buttery: deliciously savory but moderate enough to be a healthy dinner idea.
 The best part?
 It takes under 10 minutes to make.
 Yep, that’s pretty unheard of in dinnertime territory.
 And it works for both weeknights or entertaining.
 Really, what can’t this recipe do?

 Here’s a weeknight dinner that gives us that cozy feeling every time we make it: shrimp fried rice!
 It’s healthy, it’s over the top delicious, and it’s total comfort food.
 Fried rice is pretty easy to make by winging it.
 But if you follow this recipe, it’s the path to shrimp fried rice that tastes like takeout.
 The garlic, ginger and soy sauce meld perfectly with the colorful veggies, bursts of shrimp and gooey bits of egg into a symphony of flavor.
 It’s one of our favorite seafood recipes for weeknight cooking…ever.